Tag

 In this article, let’s go beyond the usual discussions on body fat and muscle mass when it comes to body composition.
 Read on for a in-depth explanation about your Phase Angle (PhA) – one of the most valuable, and misunderstood, health indicators provided by medical grade BIA devices.

-What’s Phase Angle Anyway?
+What’s Phase Angle?

 In his book The Water Secret: The Cellular Breakthrough to Look and Feel 10 Years Younger, celebrity dermatologist and skin care expert Dr. Howard Murad writes: